MUTOR-2/ScienceOfMusic/_units/07/index.md

 In addition to the rhythmogram and the score vs performance time map, various other rhythmic representations deserve mention.
-Desain and Honing describe a triangular space that represents all possible expressive deviations given a four-note rhythm.
+Desain and Honing describe a triangular space called the chronotopic map that represents all possible expressive deviations given a three-note rhythm.

-{% include img-figure url="./time_desain_honing.jpg" description="Desain & Honing" %}
+{% include img-figure url="./time_desain_honing.jpg" description="Desain & Honing: The Chronotopic Map" %}
 (Image by Janina Luckow.
 Adapted from: {% include cite ref="desain_and_honing" %} Perception.)

 Other statistical methods to analyze rhythm and expressive